ABOUT THE SOMERVILLE AUDITORIUM

 Parking on campus is free after 5pm, though it can get busy.
 The closest car park with access bays is Car Park 1.
 You can get more information here.

 UWA Somerville is accessible by wheelchair, with level access to venue from paved entry.
 Venue flooring is a combination of paving and compact dirt.

 There is no audio loop available for performances in UWA Somerville Auditorium.

-Wheelchair seating is available on the centre aisle in the back row of the front block.
+Wheelchair seating is available in the centre back row of the front block.
 Two seats have been reserved on either side of these spaces for accompanying patrons.
 Wheelchair seating is also available on the side of the auditorium.
 Please speak to venue staff on arrival if you require assistance.

 A universal access toilet is located in the foyer of Octagon Theatre.
 Additional access toilets are located in the Music building.

 Pick up and set down is available in Car Park 1.
 A bay is allocated for drop off on the right-hand side of the car park.

 Toilets are located in the nearby Octagon Theatre (including a university access toilet) and the UWA Conservatorium of Music.
 A pass-out is issued to enable you to re-enter the venue.